AudreyL/HydrologicalRegimes-TimeSeriesAnalysis/README.md

 - ezfft.m : Calculate the Fourier Transform
 - ACF_Fourier_and_indexes : The matlab code used in the article to generate the Hydrological Profile (ACF, FOurier analysis and quantitative measures) of 24 streams in Haiti
 - SSA.m : The Matlab code used to calculate the Singular Spectrum Analysis (SSA)
 - Data : The flow rate statistics used in this study were provided by LGL (Lalonde, Girouard & Letendre Canadian consultants) S.A. freelance experts and the Haitian public services.
 The selected data set contained 26 daily time series pertaining to 17 watersheds for the 1919-1943 time period.
+We present the raw data (Raw_data) and standardized data (anomalies).